tarwn/lessthandot-hugo/blogs/content/posts/2011-10-18-pass-summit-2011-in-pictures.md

 I attended the keynote.

 I attended the Red Gate announcement: they are sending a DBA into SPACE.
 OUTER SPACE.
 ROCKETS.
 ASTRONAUTS.
-I’MMA DIE OF EXCITEMENT.
+I'MMA DIE OF EXCITEMENT.

 ![][13]